W00D00/home-assistant-elero/README.md

 ```
 ---

-**If you have any question or you faced with trouble, do not hesitate to contact me, all comments, insight, criticism is welcomed!**

----
+# Waiting for implementation

+- tilt handling (ongoing)
+- set position up-down, tilt
+- intermediate positions handling
+- ventilation / turning positions handling

 # Known issues:

 - tilt functionality is in alpha state
 - Unknown info respons: no response
 - Unhandled response: 'Unknown info respons'

+---

+**If you have any question or you faced with trouble, do not hesitate to contact me, all comments, insight, criticism is welcomed!**

+---